 Massasoit’s edible community garden, situated between two classroom buildings, grows a wide variety of vegetables, herbs, and fruit trees.
 The garden helps to demonstrate the potential for urban gardening, engage the campus community, and foster an appreciation for growing one’s own food.

-Learn more about the Brockton campus gardens by following our new sustainable-gardens-self-guided-tour, developed by Professor Andrew Oguma.
+Learn more about the Brockton campus gardens by following our new Sustainable Landscapes Self-Guided Tour, developed by Professor Andrew Oguma.